Photo Anthony Lycett

 Her latest solo show was at Galerie d'art du Parc, Art Center, Trois-Rivières, QC, Canada at the end of 2019.

-Due to the Covid-19 and the lockdown, all next exhibitions will be postponed.
+Due to the Covid-19 and the lockdown, some of next exhibitions will be postponed.

 Keep safe all of you!